 March 1923

-Thirty members of the pro-Treaty army enter Bessborough House in Piltown, Co.
+Thirty members of the Free State army enter Bessborough House in Piltown, Co.
 Kilkenny and burn it to the ground.
 Their reason is that it was being used by anti-Treaty columns in the areas who were carrying out a lot of actions destroying rail infrastructure.
 The house was owned by Vere Brabazon Ponsonby, 9th Earl of Bessborough.
 The Free State had to completely rebuild Bessborough House to the exact designs of the original.

 Walsh (2018), pgs 227-228